strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples.md

 :::prerequisites
 - You have setup a [provider for the Email plugin](/dev-docs/plugins/email), for instance the [Sendmail](https://www.npmjs.com/package/@strapi/provider-email-sendmail) provider.
-- In Strapi's admin panel, you have [created a basic `Email` single type](/user-docs/content-type-builder/creating-new-content-type#creating-a-new-content-type) that contains a `from` Text field to define the sender email address.
+- In Strapi's admin panel, you have [created an `Email` single type](/user-docs/content-type-builder/creating-new-content-type#creating-a-new-content-type) that contains a `from` Text field to define the sender email address.
 :::

 </SideBySideColumn>